sandipanp/lending_club_case_study/README.md

 Lenders ( Investors ) makes money from the interest they get from money they lend and Lending club makes money from source fees and other fees.

 Business Problem :
-Business suffers loass if borrower get defaulter.
+Business suffers loss if borrower get defaulter.

 Goal :
 The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.